-??This Article was written for and published in the Sept 07 Newsletter of the San Francisco chapter of the California Association of Marriage and Family Therapists.
+??This Article on anger managment group therapy was written for and published in the Sept 07 Newsletter of the San Francisco chapter of the California Association of Marriage and Family Therapists.

 “I no longer refer anyone to anger management groups because they don’t work”.
 This intriguing comment was made by a seasoned clinician, someone for whom I have a great deal of respect.
 She is a very smart, very skilled therapist who regularly refers her patients to a host of adjuntice services like twelve step meeing and group therapy.